DevExpress/testcafe/docs/articles/blog/2020-8-26-introducing-multi-window-tests-beta.md

     .page('https://url.com/add-task');

 test('Add a new task', async t => {
+    await t
-    await t.openWindow('https://url.com/tasks') // Open a new window with the task list .openWindow('https://url.com/feed') // Open the notification feed
+        .openWindow('https://url.com/tasks') // Open a new window with the task list .openWindow('https://url.com/feed') // Open the notification feed

         .switchToWindow(({url}) => url.pathname === '/add-task') // Go back to the new task form